-- Bleaching results cannot be guaranteed and will vary depending on your age, lifestyle, genetics and the initial color and condition of your teeth.
+- Bleaching results cannot be guaranteed and will vary depending on your age, lifestyle, genetics, and the initial color and condition of your teeth.

-- If bleaching agents seep into your tooth through a crack or unfilled cavity, it can be extremely painful and cause internal tooth damage that may require further treatment such as root canal.
+- If bleaching agents seep into your tooth through a crack or unfilled cavity, it can be extremely painful and cause internal tooth damage that may require further treatment such as a root canal.

 - You may also see uneven results.
 This is particularly the case if you are using whitening strips and have crooked or overlapping teeth.
 This is because the strips are not able to ensure that every part of the enamel is reached, which can leave you with some patches that are white than others.

-- Teeth whitening is not a permanent fix and how long results will last will vary depending on your age, genetics and lifestyle.
-Smoking and consuming food/drink that contains tannins - such as red wine, coffee and oranges – can cause stains to return quicker.
+- Teeth whitening is not a permanent fix and how long results will last will vary depending on your age, genetics, and lifestyle.
+Smoking and consuming food/drink that contains tannins – such as red wine, coffee, and oranges – can cause stains to return quicker.

 - Not all stains can be addressed by teeth whitening.
 Teeth that have suffered trauma from the inside, have been affected by fluorosis and those with inorganic stains may not be affected by whitening at all.
 You should check with your dentist that the teeth whitening process you choose will be effective before you make a purchase.